-A decade after Mike came home from Vietnam; I hosted a party at my off-campus place.
+A decade after Mike came home from Vietnam; I hosted a Friday night party at my apartment just off-campus.
 He showed up as a friend of a friend.
-At a gathering where almost everyone was a stranger, Mike perused the walls, just as I would.
-My post art school walls displayed an eccentric collection of drawings, cartoons, paintings, posters, and objects.
+At a gathering where almost everyone was a stranger, Mike perused the walls while drinking beer after beer.
+My post-art school walls displayed an eccentric collection of drawings, cartoons, paintings, posters, and objects.
 Amid the hodgepodge, he found a strange, framed certificate displaying “IMPERIVM NEPTVNI REGIS” in a banner across the top.
-The calligraphy below revealed that I was an initiate into the “Solemn Mysteries of the Ancient Order of the Deep.”
+The calligraphy below revealed me as an initiate into the “Solemn Mysteries of the Ancient Order of the Deep.”

-He turned to face me and, interrupting my conversation, asked: “Are you a Shellback?”
+He turned toward me and interrupting my conversation asked, “Are you a Shellback?”

 As required by tradition, I answered, “You bet your sweet ass I am.”
-Then, “You?”
+Then, “Are you?”

 Delighted by this rendition of a venerable ritual, I excused myself from my friends and asked him to join me on the landing.

 Mike was a wiry, mid-sized, white guy a few years my senior.
 His shaggy blond hair set off his dark, troubled eyes.
 As we walked to the porch, his body moved in an odd manner that evoked pain.
 Tension played across his face as he tried to lean casually against the rail.

 He inquired about my duty stations, which included Vietnam.
 He visibly relaxed.
 I asked about his time in the service.
 He said that his first tour in Nam was as a Marine.
 Quang Tri.
 No word about any other tour of duty.

 After about five minutes of where-have-you-been and other inconsequential topics, the woman who brought him joined us.
 She and I weren’t close, but we had shared several drawing and art history classes.
 Her behavior seemed to signal concern about Mike.
 As they left, I shook his hand, slightly squeezing his shoulder with my other.